Hip Dysplasia in Dogs: What Should Every Owner Know?

 How to tell if your dog has hip dysplasia

-Finding out your dog has hip dysplasia can be a worry but it doesn’t always imply your dog will be in constant pain or need surgery.
+Finding out your dog has hip dysplasia can be a worry, but it doesn’t always mean your dog will be in constant pain or need surgery.
 Every dog is different - some show only mild symptoms and live full, happy lives with simple management.

 At what age does hip dysplasia appear in dogs?